n4n0GH/0xchan-frontend/README.md

 - [ ] Make 'reply' a z-index 9999999 floating and draggable element
 - [ ] Create vote page and subpages
 - [ ] DEVELOPERS DEVELOPERS DEVELOPERS
-- [ ] Add user setting to disable the loading of images (default: false)
 - [ ] CSS Switcher for users (settings)
 - [ ] Make vue-router wait for all content to be loaded before switching views -> might require to create single components for all content